College Green Dame Street Public Realm Project

 The College Green Dame Street Public Realm Project objectives are:

-- to remove all through vehicular traffic in an east west direction while facilitating deliveries and limited local access
+• To remove vehicular traffic in an east west direction while facilitating deliveries and limited local access

 The project will be co-funded by the National Transport Authority.